 Chokladfabriken – Renstiernas gata 12, 116 28 Stockholm, Sweden

 Question: Want to sample cloudberry, lingonberry, and rosehip truffles, all dipped in delicious Swedish chocolate?
 Answer: YES!
-Of course you do, in which case Chokladfabriken (literally chocolate factory in English) is your place!
-For the even more adventurous taster, there are salt licorice truffles too, which is a quintessentially Scandinavian flavour combination, and not, shall we say, for everyone!
+Of course you do!
+In which case Chokladfabriken (literally chocolate factory in English) is your place!
+For the even more adventurous taster, there are salt liquorice truffles too, which is a quintessentially Scandinavian flavour combination, and not, shall we say, for everyone!
 At Chokladfabriken you can sit in and savour one of their decadent chocolate cake or brioche creations, or a hot chocolate, and then load up on truffles to take away for later.

 Hermans trädgårdscafé – Fjällgatan 23B, 116 28 Stockholm, Sweden

 Hermans is an all-you-can-eat buffet with a difference – it is entirely vegetarian and vegan.
 Above the door, as you enter is a big sign emblazoned with “Give peas a chance”.
 The food at Hermans is always of an amazing standard, with a great variety of different dishes made fresh daily by their somewhat hippy staff (it sits underneath a yoga studio).
 In addition to delicious and nutritious grub, the location, sat on cliffs overlooking Gröna Lund theme park (info below) and the island of Djurgården is a treat of an evening.
 In the summer you can hear the screams from the roller coasters drifting over the water, as you enjoy your healthy food in their lovely shady garden.
 Blissful!